 We are undertaking a project with Norton Rose Fulbright on human rights due diligence in supply chains.
 The project follows on our highly successful Human Rights Due Diligence project, published in October 2016.
 The study will focus on the law and practice in this area where increasing legal developments are taking place.
 It will be a global study and is facilitated by Norton Rose Fulbright in Australia, Canada, France, Germany, South Africa, the UK, and the US.

-The BIICL research team for this project includes: Robert McCorquodale, Institute Director, and Lise Smit, Research Fellow in Business and Human Rights.
+The BIICL research team for this project includes Robert McCorquodale and Lise Smit, Associate Senior Research Fellow in Business and Human Rights.

 Findings of the project will be published in 2018.

-BIICL director Professor Robert McCorquodale has also contributed to the "Modern slavery and global supply chains" report of the Joint Standing Committee on Foreign Affairs, Defence and Trade's inquiry into establishing a Modern Slavery Act in Australia
+Professor Robert McCorquodale has also contributed to the "Modern slavery and global supply chains" report of the Joint Standing Committee on Foreign Affairs, Defence and Trade's inquiry into establishing a Modern Slavery Act in Australia.

 Exploring Human Rights Due Diligence